Feeling Confused About Essential Oil Companies?

 I Don’t Have the Full Story

 I don’t know the hearts of all the people involved, or what their motivations are and were.
 I like to assume the best of people.
-Is it possible that Gary Young ticked some of these people off?
+Is it possible that Gary Young ticked some of these people off when they were employed by YL?
 Absolutely.
 I have a huge amount of respect for Gary Young, but I get the feeling he is a very demanding employer.

 Did the former Young Living corporate staffers who started doTerra want to have a different business model than Young Living and focus more on the business aspect of the MLM?
 More than likely yes, and if so, good for them!
 I just don’t agree with what I know of how they went about it.

-I happen to have personally met and talked to the Young Living distributor from whom they swiped their model of teaching distributors to build their business.
-This Young Living distributor who had attained a nice degree of success told me these then top Young Living corporate staffers picked her brain for months on end for details on her system.
+I happen to have personally met and talked to a Young Living distributor who claims that over a period of several months, top Young Living corporate staffers picked her brain for details on the system she was very successfully using to build her Young Living business.
 All along she thought they were going to use this information to help other Young Living distributors, so that’s why she was willing to give away all her secrets.
-Much to her chagrin, they shortly left Young Living and started a competing company using her business model!
+Much to her chagrin, they shortly left Young Living and started doTerra, a competing company, using her business model!

 Do people get results with doTerra oils?
 Apparently they do, and I am honestly very happy for that.
-I have friends and acquaintances who use doTerra oils and if they are satisfied, then I am satisfied for them as long as they know that at least some of doTerra’s oil may be laced with chemical additives.
-I am happy that doTerra is spreading the word about the power of essential oils and reaching people that Young Living may not have reached.
-I am saddened, however, at what appears to be dishonest marketing on behalf of doTerra.
+I have friends and acquaintances who use doTerra oils and if they are satisfied, then I am satisfied for them I am happy that doTerra is spreading the word about the power of essential oils and reaching people that Young Living may not have reached.
+I am saddened, however, at what appears to be dishonesty on a number of levels.

-My final thoughts are this — there is enough room in the world for two essential oil companies to succeed and bless humanity, as long as the playing field is even and both companies properly represent their products.
+My final thoughts are this – there is enough room in the world for two (or more) essential oil companies to succeed and bless humanity, as long as the playing field is even and everybody properly represents their products.

 - Julie =)